Casting slip consists of very fine clay powder, selected raw materials, water and deflocculants, which help keep the clay in suspension.

 - Once the cast is leather hard it can be trimmed, fettled and sanded, ready for decorating or glazing.
 When finishing the surface of the cast it is recommended that a dust mask is worn.

-To view our range of casting moulds vist our online shop.
+To view our range of casting slips and powders vist our online shop.